ntsystemsit/ntsystemsit.github.io/_OnlineHelp/ConvertTo-SID.md

 # ConvertTo-SID

 ## SYNOPSIS
-Get the SID for an account name.
+Get the SID for an account name

 ## SYNTAX